 What Happens if I Add Too Little or Too Much Salt?

 In checking your brine tank consistently, you find that it always looks full of salt.
 Check for a few things first.
 Salt bridges can form over time and if you have a salt bridge, you’ll need to fix that first as the salt bridging over the brine tank can deceive you about whether or not you need more.

 Also, keep in mind that when you first start using and learn how to add salt to a water softener, check it one to two times a week to get an idea of how much salt it uses.

 Yes!
 Overfilling it will not allow it to do its job and will cause the salt bridge mentioned.
 Salt sits at the top of the tank and forms these bridges.
 This becomes a problem for homeowners if not taken care of.
 You won’t be able to tell how fast the salt is going down, especially in the beginning when you’re learning how to add salt to the water softener, as this is where you’ll need a critical eye.

 Salt clings to any surface.
 Ensuring you don’t get salt bridges in the first place would be preferable, but if you get them, you can read this article on how to get rid of salt bridges.

 Absolutely!
 Having too little salt in your brine tank will cause issues like,

 These are a few things, but you see the importance of keeping your brine tank maintained and filled.

 Remember, now that you’ve learned how to add salt to your water softener, you only need to make sure it’s filled correctly to get it in working condition and working properly.
-Not keeping your brine tank properly maintained can cause damage to the water softening system itself.
+Not keeping your brine tank adequately maintained can cause damage to the water-softening system itself.

 No salt in the brine tank doesn’t just mean you won’t have soft water anymore.
 The harder water will cause damage to anything your water encounters, and it may damage your water softener system.